norahuntington/hospital-readmissions/README.md

 # Hospital Readmissions

 I explored a dataset from The Centers of Medicare and Medicaid Services that had information on the number of readmissions for hospitals across the US after treating patients for six different medical conditions.
 As not every hospital treats each condition, I split the hospitals into three categories: "general" hospitals that treat five or all six of the conditions, "specialized" hospitals that treat one or two of the conditions, and "neither" hospitals that threat three or four of the conditions.
-I then did hypothesis testing to determine if the rates of readmissioins for these different types are significantly different.
+I then did hypothesis testing to determine if the rates of readmissions for these different types are significantly different.
 Afterwards I further examined readmission rates for each type of hospital by medical condition and did hypothesis testing here too.
 I also examined readmission rates by state.

 ## The Data